 Tourism HR Canada works with businesses, educators, government agencies, and other stakeholders to improve HR-related activities within the tourism sector.
-For over 20 years, Tourism HR Canada has entered into strategic agreements that encourage sectoral and cross-sectoral co-operation, reduce duplication of effort and address other challenges facing both the labour force and employers in Canada.
+For over 25 years, Tourism HR Canada has entered into strategic agreements that encourage sectoral and cross-sectoral cooperation, reduce duplication of effort, and address other challenges facing both the labour force and employers in Canada.

 Indigenous Tourism Association of Canada (ITAC)

 This agreement will see Tourism HR Canada and the Indigenous Tourism Association of Canada (ITAC) focus on addressing labour and skills shortages in the tourism sector and increasing workforce participation by Indigenous people in the Canadian tourism sector.
 The tourism sector relies heavily on youth as a source of employees, with over 500,000 Canadian youth working in the sector today.
 While the Indigenous youth population is growing, the percentage of youth in the rest of the Canadian population is decreasing steadily.
 With its reliance on young workers, Indigenous youth present tourism sector businesses with a significant opportunity to further attract, train, and retain future business leaders.

 An exciting new partnership was struck in September 2017 between Tourism HR Canada and Civility Experts Inc. For almost 20 years, the team at Civility Experts Inc. have been recognized as leaders in the field of civility training.
 This agreement, which includes The Civility Center and The International Civility Trainers’ Consortium (ICTC), aims to develop National Occupational Standards (NOS) for civility practitioners.
 This partnership will benefit from Tourism HR Canada’s vast experience in the development of competency standards, with an ultimate goal of setting international competency standards that can be used globally and are compliant with international protocols.